Where does one go to find the best bookstores in San Francisco?

 With wide windows and tall bookshelves that beckon every book nerd walking through the Mission, Dogeared is a neighborhood favorite that keeps one of my favorite parts of the city well-stocked with classic books.
 What I love most about Dogeared the community feel they maintain.
 There’s also one in the Castro.

 Russian Hill Bookstore

 My former friendly neighborhood bookstore, it’s a cozy spot that makes you feel all warm and toasty while you browse the books and cards there.
 I especially love the discount cart out front (gets me every time) and the used cookbook section is always a winner (for you foodie bookworms!)
-It’s on another of my favorite city streets: Polk.
+It’s on another of my favorite city streets: Polk Street.

 A beautiful haven for bookworms on funky Haight Street.
 I especially love the staff recommendations (as designated on shelves) here.

-Book Bay at Fort Mason
+Readers Bookstore at Fort Mason

 This place is a hidden book lovers’ gem.
 Run by Friends of the SF Library, its tucked away but expansive inside, with a range of books from rare to super discounted (think less than $1.)
 You can most certainly treasure hunt here (my advice: set a time limit or you might get lost for hours.)
 It’s where I go to get my fill in between the SF Big Book Sale (the $1 book Sunday is by far the biggest treat I can think of.)